Why study English at MC?

 Student staff members of The Highland Echo publish a 10-page campus newspaper every other week during the semester.
 Impressions, an annual publication and bimonthly online literary magazine, features artwork, creative writing and poetry submitted by MC students.
 Sigma Tau Delta, a national English honor society, publishes two literary journals of student work and holds an annual convention at which students may present academic work and creative writing.

-Hometown: Bean Station, Tennessee
+Hometown: Vonore, Tennessee

 More Info